nvbangg/KeyClipboard/README.md

 # KeyClipboard

+> [!NOTE]
-A Clipboard with Advanced features and Hotkeys to replace Windows Clipboard!
+> A Clipboard with Advanced features and Hotkeys to replace Windows Clipboard!

 ## 📌 Highlighted Features